Quasi-normal modes and shadows of scale-dependent regular black holes: Discussion and Conclusion

 Furthermore, both the angular velocity and the Lyapunov exponent of unstable bound geodesics play a key role within an intriguing correspondence between QNM frequencies (in the eikonal limit) and black hole imaging quantities (in the strong-deflection limit).
 Indeed, assuming such a correspondence, we were able to work out the latter quantities starting from the former quantities alone, to a great degree of accuracy (for modes $\ell \gg n$).
 This provides a specific example showing the latent power hidden in this correspondence, bypassing the question of whether this correspondence could work for theories beyond GR \cite{Chen:2022nlw}, though this is an issue to be settled on a case-by-case basis.

 To conclude, while scale-invariant black holes may be seen as just a mere theoretical construction to deliver regular black holes, in this work we have used it to highlight the available opportunities from studying QNMs and light imaging for the same black hole candidate.
 While current technology at hand splits such measurements into two very distinct regimes, namely, dozens of solar masses for QNMs and at least $\sim 4.1 \times 10^6$ solar mass for shadows (the one of Sgr A$^*$), a black hole {\it multimessenger astronomy} seems a promising future path of research for theoreticians and experimentalists alike.

+In other words, although current gravitational-wave observations primarily involve stellar-mass black holes, future detectors such as LISA \cite{Barausse:2020rsu} will probe supermassive black holes in the same mass range as those observed by the Event Horizon Telescope.
+In such a sense, the proposed QNM-shadow correspondence could then be a genuine multi-messenger test of black hole spacetimes.

 By cross-testing both fields, this could allow to sort out current theoretical and observational uncertainties that plague (though in different ways) each messenger, requiring further work on the possibilities and limits of such a correspondence.
 We hope to further report on this issue soon.